 Commonly, people think of constellations as traditional patterns of stars that are often shown as “stick figures” and may represent classical myths.
 There's nothing wrong with this idea, and the traditional constellations are the basis for the astronomical ones.

 We have to realize that all star patterns are human inventions based on what we see from Earth.
 The stars in a constellation are rarely near each other in actuality.
 For example, of the five brightest stars in Cygnus (the swan), the nearest one to us, Epsilon Cygni, is 72 light years away.
 The most distant one is over twenty times farther away than that.
 (A light year is around ten trillion kilometers or six trillion miles.)
 If we were in another part of the Galaxy, the stars of Cygnus wouldn't form the pattern we're used to seeing.

 There is also a cultural basis for constellations because although astronomers use mainly the Greek and Roman constellations, other cultures have their own.

 The astronomical definition of a constellation is both broader and yet more precise than the popular one.
 The International Astronomical Union (IAU) agreed on a list of 88 constellations, and in 1928 also agreed on their boundaries.
+They cover the entire sky with no overlap.

-The entire celestial sphere is covered by 88 constellations with no overlap.
-An astronomical constellation includes traditional constellations, but it is not so much a pattern of stars, as an area of sky.
-You might think of a constellation, in this sense, as analogous to a country on the Earth’s surface.
-If we say that a comet is appearing in Leo or that Saturn is in Virgo, this means that people can see these objects within the boundaries of that constellation.
+The traditional constellations are only defined by their stars.
+However IAU constellations include the stars and a defined area of sky.
+In this sense you might think of a constellation as analogous to a country on the Earth’s surface.
+If we say that a comet is appearing in Leo or that Saturn is in Virgo, this means that people can see these objects within the boundaries of those constellations.

 Very simply, an asterism is a recognizable pattern of stars that isn’t a constellation, but contains a part of one or more constellations.
-Click to see a comparison between a constellation and an asterism.